 In the First to Third Years, the emphasis is on traditional skills in Number and Algebra but the delivery of the subject is far from dreary: plenty of opportunities arise for ‘fun stuff’ (the Maths Puzzle day for the First and Second Years being just one example) and there’s lots of variety in the teaching where members of the department are encouraged to put their own spin on the subject and to try out new ideas.
 Pupils also take part in the local and national Maths contests including the UK Maths Challenges and Olympiads, the Surrey Schools Maths Challenge (recent winners twice), Team Challenges and Hans Woyda contests.
 The addition of House Maths competitions has only added to the fun!

-Sixth Form Mathematics consists of both single Maths (pure, mechanics and statistics), and Further Maths (which is usually studied by between 1/3rd and ¼ of the mathematicians.
-Several students study for STEP papers too.
+Sixth Form Mathematics consists of both single Maths (pure, mechanics and statistics), and Further Maths (which is usually studied by between a third and a quarter of the mathematicians.
+Several pupils study for STEP papers too.

 Throughout the year, we run a variety of extension clubs as well as lunchtime and after school support clinics.
 Many Sixth Formers take part in our own pupil ambassador scheme, helping to support teachers with younger classes.
 Pupils consistently report that they feel very well supported by our strong, varied and dedicated team.